grantjenks/python-sortedcontainers/docs/sorteddict.rst

    .. method:: iter(d)

-      Creates an iterator over the sorted keys of the dictionary.
+      Create an iterator over the sorted keys of the dictionary.

       :rtype: iterator

    .. method:: len(d)

-      Returns the number of (key, value) pairs in the dictionary.
+      Return the number of (key, value) pairs in the dictionary.

       :rtype: :class:`int`

    .. method:: d[key] = value

-      Sets `d[key]` to *value*.
+      Set `d[key]` to *value*.

    .. method:: d.clear()